teosibileau/py-oca-epak/README.md

 oca.centroCostoPorOperativa(operativa)
 ```

-You can check the list of availables 'operatives' with:
+You can check the list of availables 'operativas' with:

 ```python
 print OcaService.OPERATIVAS